react-bootcamp/react-103/instructions/1-react-redux.md

 ## Try it out

-To try out `react-redux`, just create a new `React` component similar to `SimpleComponent` and mount it from inside the `WineApp` so it can be visible from any page.
+To try out `react-redux`, just create a new `react` component similar to `SimpleComponent` and mount it from inside the `WineApp` so it can be visible from any page.

 # What's next